 For Once In My Life by Stevie Wonder

 The most successful and recognisable recording of a Motown classic, this uptempo arrangement by Wonder was released in 1968.
 Recorded a year earlier, it was shelved for months after label founder Berry Gordy expressed displeasure at its bouncier nature.

 Goldblum says: “This is a perfect pop song, which expresses a feeling most of us search for and, hopefully, find.”

 Let’s Get Lost by Chet Baker

-To round off Goldblum’s list, the actor chooses another jazz standard — and another song covered scores of times since its writing in 1943 (for the Mary Martin film, Happy Go Lucky).
-But, though Johnny Nash, Van Morrison and more have released versions, Chet Baker’s take is the performer’s preferred interpretation.
+To round off Goldblum’s list, the actor chooses another jazz standard – and another song covered scores of times since its writing in 1943 (which was for the Mary Martin film Happy Go Lucky).
+But, though Johnny Nash, Van Morrison and others have released versions, Chet Baker’s take is the preferred interpretation.